anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ## 1. Native Apache Hudi integration tooling for BigQuery

 ### 1.1.
 About
-Apache Hudi offers a BigQuerySyncTool - a utility that reads Hudi metadata of a Hudi table in Cloud Storage, and creates a BigQuery external table on a point-in-time snapshot of the same data.
-This external table is read only and can be queried using BigQuery SQL from the BigQuery UI and other supported BigQuery querying avenues and uses BigQuery compute under the hood.
+Apache Hudi offers a BigQuerySyncTool - a uni-directional sync utility that reads Hudi metadata of a Hudi table in Cloud Storage, and creates a BigQuery external table on a point-in-time snapshot of the same data.
+This external table can be queried using BigQuery SQL from the BigQuery UI and other supported BigQuery querying avenues and uses BigQuery compute under the hood.

 Learn more about the tooling in the [Apache Hudi documentation](https://hudi.apache.org/docs/gcp_bigquery/).